Kokiix/rabbits/README.md

 # Rapid Automated Bun Image Transmission System
 Intrusively display an image on a client screen from commandline using "rabbits <image>".
 Port 3523 needs to be exposed, local ip is hardcoded.
-My first experiment with Rust.
+My first experiment with Rust. "complete" Jan 2024

 ## Dependencies
 - [cushy](https://crates.io/crates/cushy/0.2.0)